Miss a day, miss a lot. Subscribe to The Defender's Top News of the Day. It's free.

 Many, many medications are what they call PEGillated.
 They contain PEG which is thought to be inert but the research now is suggesting it’s not inert at all.
 It can cause severe allergic reactions.
 We know that that’s going to cause anaphylaxis in 80% of people and they’re going to die if they don’t get epinephrine.
 And in fact, we said you have to screen people for PEG sensitivity and that wasn’t done.
 And immediately after the roll-out of these COVID vaccines in the United Kingdom: two people with severe anaphylactic shock.
 And those aren’t the only problems.

-The real bottom-line is Michael, they skipped over animal trials, they had about three months of observations in predominantly extra-ordinarily healthy people, they exclude people with co-morbid conditions for political trials, and we don’t know what’s going to happen.
+The real bottom-line is Michael, they skipped over animal trials, they had about three months of observations in predominantly extra-ordinarily healthy people, they exclude people with co-morbid conditions for clinical trials, and we don’t know what’s going to happen.
 But in the short period of time that we’ve already observed these products to be on the market, these mRNA vaccines, the CDC has reported about one in forty two serious adverse events, health outcome events they call it.
 One in forty two, that’s more than 2%.
 That’s a lot!
 And we’ve already got sixty-six reported deaths in our adverse event reporting system.

 GR: A doctor from Mount Sinai Hospital, I mean, she was going over that and she said that a lot of these sorts of instances can be expected because they’re very frail, and if you give one of them a shot, well, you don’t even know that the shot was responsible for killing them, according to her, because we’ve got to get these people vaccinated right away.
 That the risk due to the vaccine is not like the risk due to COVID.
 So, what do you say to that?